 We have reached now 8 billion people in the planet so we must keep making them, there is a billion more to go!

 Each doll is roughly the same size and colour, the colour of our bones, suggesting that we are all the same regardless of our little differences.
-They are all filled with the stuffing that comes from old pillows which are full of dreams and each one has a heart.
+They are filled with the stuffing that comes from old pillows which are full of dreams and each one has a heart.
 After the doll is ready we make a short meditation, with our dolls in our hands, feeling our own breath and heartbeat.
 I feel that this process makes someone somewhere feels good.
-Dreams and a Heart we can help this suffering world to become happier, healthier and more just.
+Dreams and a Heart can help this suffering world to become happier, healthier and more just.

-Every person I talk about the project falls in love with it and most of them help in one way or another: making the entire doll or completing them in the workshops we run in UK and abroad, giving me their old pillows and also pieces of fabric such as clothes and mainly old sheets.
+Every person I talk about the project falls in love with it and most of them help in one way or another: making the entire doll or completing them in the workshops we run in the UK and abroad, giving me their old pillows and also some fabric such as clothes and mainly old sheets.
 They also helped me to build this website and make ﬁlms and photos of the process.
 They offer space to exhibit the dolls and invite the project to attend amazing festivals and events.
 They help me to correct my English so people can understand that I am not talking about doors but dolls.
-Since 2016 we have been blessed by the presence of their godmother Sarah who is the producer of the project and helps us whenever she can.
+Since 2016 we have been blessed by the presence of their godmother Ess who is the producer of the project and helps us whenever is possible.

 We have created over 2000 dolls already!
-There is a page in this website where you can ﬁnd photos and how to make the dolls in case you want to help us.
+There is a page in this website where you can ﬁnd out how to make dolls in case you want to help us.
 You can also join the workshops we run in the UK and/ or invite us to go wherever you are.
 We have already been to Iceland, Portugal and Brazil.
 You can email us on [email protected]

-I just want to ﬁnish by saying that I am so grateful for all contributions I have received so far.
+I just want to ﬁnish up by saying that I am extremely grateful for all contributions I have received so far.
 I love you all!